mcnaveen/gatsby-mdx-starter-blog/README.md

 ### 🍥 Todo

-- [ ] Included React Helmet, But not configured yet
+- [ ] Included React Helmet, But not fully configured yet for SEO

 ### 🛡️ License
 - MIT